 - 1. The provision of extinguishers can be determined by their extinguishing capacity and size.
 They are marked with a letter and a number: the letter denotes the class of fire (see Table 1 in Chapter 11), the number denotes the size of fire tested against.
 An extinguisher could therefore have a rating of, for example '9A' or '13B'. - 2.
 A guide to the level of provision of class A extinguishers, is obtained by multiplying the floor area of a storey by 0.065.
 For example, a floor area of 400 m^2 would have a rating of 26A ($400 \times 0.065 = 26$) which is the total value of class A extinguisher and can be achieved by combinations of extinguishers with different ratings to achieve the total value.
 Where there are other classes of fire risk, appropriate extinguishers for these risks should be provided.
 In small premises, multi-purpose extinguishers which can cover a range of risks may be appropriate.
 Generally, at least one water-based extinguisher for approximately every 200 m^2 of floor space, with a minimum of two extinguishers per floor will be adequate. - 3.
 Fire extinguishers should be positioned on escape routes, close to room or floor exits, final exits from the building or, if necessary, adjacent to hazards.
 They should be placed on a dedicated stand or hung on a wall at a convenient height so that employees can easily lift them off (at about 1 m for larger extinguishers, 1.5 m for smaller ones, to the level of the handle).
 Ideally, no one should have to travel more than 30 m to reach a fire extinguisher.
 The weight of extinguishers and manual handling by staff should be taken into account. - 4.
 It can be good practice to group extinguishers together in fire points clearly and conspicuously indicated and at a similar position on each floor. - 5.
+Where there is a high potential for malicious operation, consideration may be given to siting extinguishers in areas under staff control. - 6.
 Extinguishers are red and may have a colour-coded area, sited above or within the instructions and denoting the type of extinguisher.
-Older extinguishers which have been manufactured with the body of the extinguisher painted entirely in a single colour remain acceptable until they are no longer serviceable. - 6.
+Older extinguishers which have been manufactured with the body of the extinguisher painted entirely in a single colour remain acceptable until they are no longer serviceable. - 7.
 Information on the selection and installation of fire extinguishers is contained in BS 5306: Part 8.